-So impressive were Washington’s accomplishments as an educator that in 1895 he was invited to speak at the Cotton States and International Exposition in Atlanta, Georgia to an audience that included the some of the most influential members of the South’s white power structure.
-That speech gained for Booker T. Washington national, and indeed international, recognition as the acknowledged spokesman for the black race in America.
+So impressive were Washington’s accomplishments as an educator that in 1895 he was invited to speak at the Cotton States and International Exposition in Atlanta, Georgia to an audience that included some of the most influential members of the South’s white power structure.
+That speech gained Booker T. Washington national, and indeed international, recognition as the acknowledged spokesman for the Black race in America.

 The Atlanta Compromise

 In his speech, Washington offered what came to be known as the “Atlanta Compromise.”
 He suggested that Blacks should forego immediate agitation for political and social equality with Whites, and work first to lay a firm foundation of vocational education and economic strength within the Black community.
 In return for that self-imposed restraint, Whites would support Blacks in their efforts to lift themselves up.

 Washington explained his approach to race relations and Black advancement this way:

 “The wisest among my race understand that the agitation of questions of social equality is the extremist folly, and that progress in the enjoyment of all the privileges that will come to us must be the result of severe and constant struggle rather than of artificial forcing.
 No race that has anything to contribute to the markets of the world is long in any degree ostracized.
 It is important and right that all privileges of the law be ours, but it is vastly more important that we be prepared for the exercise of these privileges.
 The opportunity to earn a dollar in a factory just now is worth infinitely more than the opportunity to spend a dollar in an opera-house.”